metno/emep-ctm/Input.rst

 (see section "defining own sectors).

 A set of vertical distribution for different sectors are predefined in the model.
-The release heights are defined as layers at specific pressure.
+The release heights are defined as a set of fractions released into predefined layers.

-The release height defintions are independent of the layers used by the model.
+The release height definitions are independent of the layers used by the model.

 There are 7 predefined release heights distributions.
 Those can also be defined through the config_emep.nml setting.
 The following will give exactly the same distributions as the predefined.
 You can then modify the values, or add new defined distributions.